MontanaFlossCo/Flint-Documentation/guides/routes.md

 * Multiple custom app URL schemes
 * Multiple associated domains
 * Multiple URL paths to the same action
-* Multiple schemes and associated domains for the same URL path
+* URL wildcards
-* Custom marshalling of URL arguments
+* Custom marshalling of URL arguments from query parameters
+* Named parameters extracted from the URL path itself
+* Named routes to allow your input type to alter decoding behaviour based on the triggering URL
 * Reuse of existing app Actions — URLs are just another way to perform them

-Routes can also work automatically behind the scenes with the [Activities](activities.md) feature so that you get `NSUserActivity` support for free.
+Routes can also work automatically behind the scenes with the [Activities](activities.md) feature so that you get `NSUserActivity` support for free for URL mapped actions.

 ## Declaring the URL routes for your Feature’s actions